mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ##### The Softmax Function

-The softmax function transforms a vector of abitrary numbers into a probability distribution.
-It does this by exponentiating each element of the vector and then normalizing the result by dividing it by the sum of all of the vector's exponetiated elements.
+The softmax function transforms a vector of arbitrary numbers into a probability distribution.
+It does this by exponentiation of each element in the vector and then normalizing the result by dividing it by the sum of all of the vector's exponetiated elements.

 $$
 softmax(z) = \frac{e^{z}}{\sum_{i} e^{z_i}}